-There have been many high-profile data breaches in recent years, and each has demonstrated the need for ironclad security measures for businesses of all sizes.
-While many companies focus their security efforts on commodity servers that host consumer-facing applications, it’s just as important to protect internal resources, such as mainframes.
-This type of hardware might seem isolated from hacking risks, but unfortunately, that is not the case.
+There have been many high-profile data breaches in recent years, and each has demonstrated the need for iron-clad security measures for businesses of all sizes.
+While many companies focus their security efforts on commodity servers that host consumer-facing applications, it’s just as important to protect internal resources, such as IBM mainframes.
+This type of hardware might seem isolated from hacking risks; but unfortunately, that is simply not the case.
 Mainframes host a high volume of critical data, so they are a prime target for breaches.

 Manage Access Control

 First things first.
 If you’re asking what access control entails, it’s time to make a plan to protect your data.
 Access control outlines restrictions on who can and cannot utilize a computer resource, such as a mainframe.
 Highly sensitive data should only be accessible to those who need to interact with it regularly.
 When someone else needs to gain access to a mainframe, getting approval from an administrator should be a standard requirement.

 Access control sounds relatively straightforward, but in practice, problems often arise.
 Many companies lack the necessary oversight to keep track of who has mainframe access and who does not.
 Thankfully, there are software solutions that help automatically organize employee credentials and grant mainframe access only when necessary.
 This type of solution is known as Resource Access Control Facility (RACF).
 By utilizing RACF software, a company can automatically generate user profiles in a database and use these profiles to permit access to protected system resources.

 Fraud can occur in just minutes, and every second that passes during that timeframe matters.
 While your business can deal with the fallout after a security incident, it’s preferable to identify a threat instantly and take action before critical data is stolen.
 Whether your IBM mainframe processes ticket transactions, bank statements or another type of transaction, your fraud analytics should be automatic and instantaneous.